4GeeksAcademy/html-tutorial-exercises-course/exercises/12-my-first-table/README.md

 ![demo](https://github.com/4GeeksAcademy/html-tutorial-exercises-course/blob/master/.learn/assets/12-my-first-table.png?raw=true)

 Use the style attribute inside the first tr tag to set height and border color.

 ## 💡 Hint:

 + don't use CSS! use basic HTML attributes in the tags.
+You can only use inline-styling for the background color.